Posted by jeff on Dec 20, 2016 in Jazz

 Thanks this week to my friend MK, who has so generously and virulently argued with me over the last couple of weeks about the sanctity and inviolability of classical music.
 She believes in all her heart and soul that it’s legitimate to cover Bruce Springsteen but not Bob Schumann.
 You know, I pretty much agree with her.
 Just not in this case.

 A while back I undertook to take a walk through Miles Davis’ music of the 1950s.
 Today’s SoTW is the third in a series of four.
-We’ll be taking a look at the cut ‘Concierto de Aranjuez’ (Part One, Part Two) from the album “Sketches of Spain” by Miles Davis, arranged and conducted by Gil Evans.
+We’ll be taking a look at the cut ‘Concierto de Aranjuez‘ from the album “Sketches of Spain” by Miles Davis, arranged and conducted by Gil Evans.
 Thom Jurek, a critic whose effusiveness pales even mine called this cut “…one of the most memorable works to come from popular culture in the 20th century…To listen to it in the 21st century is still a spine-tingling experience, as one encounters a multitude of timbres, tonalities, and harmonic structures seldom found in the music called jazz.”
 Whoo, them’s some high-falutin’ words.
 Sure sounds like this is worth listening to, right?

 So let’s get some terminology in order here.
 A concerto is a large-scale orchestral composition of three movements featuring a solo instrument.
 Aranjuez is a small town 50 km south of Madrid.
 Joaquin Rodrigo (1901-1999) was a blind Spanish composer whose ‘Concierto de Aranjuez for Guitar‘ is one of the most popular orchestral works of that century.
 The piece is widely believed to have been inspired by the atrocities of Guernica, but after decades of silence Mrs Rodrigo said that it reflected both their honeymoon and the composer’s devastation at her miscarriage.
 Miles Davis (1926-1991) was a spoiled junkie trumpeter of limited technique who played as an 18-year old in the quintet of Charlie Parker, alto sax luminary of bebop.
 He came under the influence of visionary of the Cool big-band arranger Gil Evans (1912-1988).
 Together, they created in 1949 the stunning “Birth of the Cool” sessions (see SoTW 35).
 Miles descended into heroin, came out to make a series of seminal genteel albums for Prestige (see SoTW 41).
 In 1957 he was at the top of his game, signed to a lucrative new contract with Columbia – fame, fortune, acclaim, boxing gloves (he was a serious pugilist), Ferraris, and lots of beautiful women in the pockets of his elegantly tailored Italian suits.
 Columbia suggested that Davis work with an arranger.
-He turned to Evans, and the resulting collaborations (Gil Evans talking about Miles and conducting him), most notably “Miles Ahead” (1957, in this stunning clip), “Porgy and Bess” (1958), and “Sketches of Spain” (1960) (as well as Evans’ “Out of the Cool” from 1960, very much in the same vein) are indeed among the greatest achievements of modern jazz.
+He turned to Evans, and the resulting collaborations, most notably “Miles Ahead” (1957, in this stunning clip), “Porgy and Bess” (1958), and “Sketches of Spain” (1960) (as well as Evans’ “Out of the Cool” from 1960, very much in the same vein) are indeed among the greatest achievements of modern jazz.

 All four albums sound more Evans than Miles.
-Not to diminish Miles’ contribution, but it’s more as a collaborative artist than as a soloist.
+Not to diminish Miles’ contribution, but he’s there more as a collaborative artist than as a soloist.
 Nowhere on the three collaborations do you really sit up and notice Miles’ playing.
 You’re immersed in the orchestration, the gestalt of the sound.
 So much so that “Out of the Cool”, even without Miles’ participation, is part and parcel of this group.

 One more issue we need to clarify here, orchestration vs bandization.
 Rodrigo writes for the ‘classical’ concert idiom, i.e., the symphony orchestra, which is a mix of up to 80-90 woodwinds, brass, percussion, and predominantly strings.
 Evans’ instrument is a small concert band —about 20 musicians sans strings.
 The former is by nature softer, the latter typically harder–the difference between catgut on wood and a Bronx cheer amplified on brass.